SmartBear/git-en-boite/README.md

 # git-en-boite

-An experiment to put git in a box to make it easy to work with in your apps.
+Put git in a box to make it easy to work with in your apps.

 ## Features

-- Clone repos from 3rd party git providers (GitHub, GitLab etc) and set up webhooks to stay in sync when that remote is updated
+- Clone repos from 3rd party git providers - GitHub, GitLab, BitBucket etc. (DONE)
+- Fetch updates from origin on demand (DONE)
+- Set up webhooks to automatically fetch when origin is updated (TODO)
-- Emits events about changes in the repo
+- Emit events about changes in the repo (TODO)
-- Query the repo for branches, file lists, file contents, etc.
+- Query the repo for:
+  - branches revisions (DONE)
+  - file lists (TODO)
+  - file contents (TODO)
-- Create new commits locally on a branch
+- Create new commits on a branch and push to the origin (TODO)
-- Create pull requests on 3rd party providers from a local branch
+- Create pull requests on 3rd party providers from a local branch (TODO)
+- Read user info (orgs, repos) from 3rd party providers (TODO)

 ## Architecture